What are the objectives in accounting for income taxes?

 - Optimizing profits

 Firstly, a company’s income tax accounting should be in line with its operating strategy.
 That is, to maximize profits, a company must understand how it incurs tax liabilities and adjust its strategies accordingly.

 Secondly, income tax accounting can allow a company to maintain financial flexibility.
 There are different effects of funding the company’s operations with debt and/or equity, and a company’s capital structure can influence income taxes.
 Knowing these effects will allow the company to plan accordingly and transitively maintain their financial flexibility by keeping their options open.

 Finally, accounting for tax allows the company to manage cash flow and minimize cash taxes paid.
 It is beneficial to postpone payment of taxes into the future as opposed to paying taxes today.
 A company will want to take tax deductions sooner rather than later to maximize the time value of their money.

 What should an analyst understand about tax?

 Tax is an intricate field to navigate and often confuses even the most skilled analysts.
 This is keeping in mind that there are numerous tax codes and policies in any given jurisdiction, and numerous jurisdictions with different tax policies to exacerbate the effect.

 A working knowledge of tax accounting, thus, becomes a great skill to have as a financial analyst.
-When speaking of just the bare necessities, an analyst should at least have conceptual understanding of the following.
+When speaking of just the bare necessities, an analyst should at least have a conceptual understanding of the following: